| | |

 Crushed garlic and ginger: This flavour-packed duo is non-negotiable in indian cooking.
 Garlic adds savoury depth, while ginger brings warmth and a gentle bite.

 Vadouvan (optional): Vadouvan is a French-Indian spice blend with slow-dried onions and garlic.
 It adds mellow, caramelized notes and warmth, making the curry taste slow-simmered.
-If you don’t have it, simply skip it, the curry will still be full of flavour.
+If you don’t have it, simply skip it.

-Mixed Kashmiri chilli powder: If you want that gorgeous deep-red color in your curry without setting your mouth on fire, using mixed Kashmiri chilli powder is the answer.
+Mixed Kashmiri chilli powder: If you want that gorgeous deep-red color in your curry, use mixed Kashmiri chilli powder.
 It adds some heat and a beautiful hue, making your curry as eye-catching as it is delicious.

 Garam masala: This spice blend lifts the flavors of the entire curry.
 Garam masala usually includes cinnamon, cloves, cardamom, cumin, and more.

-Curry leaves: Curry leaves release an irresistible fragrance when fried in oil.
-They release an aromatic burst that’s nutty, and slightly peppery, instantly deepening the flavor of the dish.
+Curry leaves: They release an aromatic burst that’s nutty, and slightly peppery, instantly deepening the flavor of the dish.

 Coriander: Fresh coriander leaves add a burst of freshness that lifts the rich, spiced curry.
 They also give a lovely pop of green to finish the dish.

-Rough salt: The dish will need some seasoning with salt to taste (obviously).
-So remember to taste as you go and adjust accordingly.
+Rough salt: The dish will need some seasoning with salt.
+Remember to taste as you go and adjust accordingly.

 Step 1: Rinse the dried sugar beans, then cook them in a pressure cooker with fresh water for about 35 minutes, until soft and tender.
 If you’re using canned beans, a quick rinse is all that’s needed.